Dimtemp/Azure-Academy/level3b-resource-lock.md

 1. In the Azure portal, navigate to the **STUDENTID1** resource group.

+1. Select the storage account to open it.

 1. Select **Tags**.

 1. Try setting the value of the **environment** tag to **dev**.
 Note that the operation is successful.